AQIB-NAWAB/Project-Guide/guide.md

 **Form guide?** Every chapter carries the same ten subheadings · it reads like a worksheet, not a real course.

-**Wrong structure?** A vague outline · no course outline / chapter list · prerequisites missing · the whole course crammed into one file instead of a file per chapter.
+**Wrong structure?** A vague outline · no course outline / chapter list · prerequisites missing · a chapter written as one undivided wall instead of **20–30 sub-chapters** (Rule 24) · a "chapter" that's one tiny topic instead of a **feature area** (Rule 4) · no phase/mindset framing.
 (Layer names like "Backend" are fine — *empty* chapters are not.)

+**Teaches but doesn't build? (the big one)** The chapter explains the topic well but never **guides the mentee to do it on the project** — no folder/file named, no "add the index to *this* table", no "choose *this* state library", no order of steps, no way to verify.
+The connection from *learning* to *a working project* is missing (Rules 25, 27, §9.6).
+This is the most common and most damaging failure: good content that doesn't ship a project.

+**Build too coarse or disconnected?** The hands-on is one giant "now build the feature" step instead of **many tiny sub-chapters** (Rule 27) · no **✅ do / ❌ don't** at the steps, only the happy path · steps that read as if the project started fresh instead of **continuing from its current state** (Rules 23, 27).
+Basic, sequenced, connected — or it doesn't get built.

+**Dry and lifeless?** Cold, all-business chapters with no human side · technical names ("the product POST handler") instead of intuitive ones ("Create product") · no motivation or story to make the mentee *want* to build it (Rule 26).

 **Bad readings?** Invented URLs · a reading block on every chapter when nothing new is needed.